-So, being on a very low carb or no-carb keto diet or carnivore diet tends to increase your cortisol levels and over time lowers total and free testosterone levels.
+So, being on a very low-carb or no-carb keto diet or carnivore diet tends to increase your cortisol levels and over time lowers total and free testosterone levels (all are bad).

 On the other hand, eating a diet high in processed foods and high glycemic load carbs that cause blood sugar fluctuations throughout the day also causes highs and lows in your cortisol levels.

 Extreme calorie-restricted diets also cause massive amounts of cortisol.
 You lose weight, but a lot of it can be valuable muscle.